david-rojo/cloudApps-spring-books/doc/scenario.md

 * There are two types of users: registered users and not registered (anonymous)
 * Registered users can execute any operation.
 * Not registered users only can:
-  * retrieve a list with the id and the title of each book (but not the other information of the book, so also modify these method in order that registered users can retrieve all book information).
+  * Retrieve a list with the id and the title of each book (but not the other information of the book, so also modify these method in order that registered users can retrieve all book information).
   * Create users.
 * Define/provide needed endpoints for books management.
 These endpoints only can be executed by registered users.
 * In these endpoints any CRUD operation can be executed.
 In case of books with comments delete, the comments will be deleted too in the database.